FlipsideCrypto/sdk/python/README.md

 All query runs can return a maximum of 1,000,000 rows and a maximum of 100k records can returned in a single page.

-Now Let's examine the query result object that's returned.
+Now let's examine the query result object that's returned.

 ### The `QueryResultSet` Object
 After executing a query the results are stored in a `QueryResultSet` object: